-Family lawyer, Susan Snook, explains the online divorce process which has become increasingly popular during lockdown.
-Susan is available on 01793 615011.
+Swindon Family Lawyer, Catherine Smith, explains the online divorce process which has become increasingly popular during lockdown.
+Catherine is available on 01793 615011.
 You can also contact her by email, or by completing the Contact Form at the foot of this page.

 While it seems that COVID has been the catalyst for so many things becoming available online, it’s been possible to apply for divorce online since April 2018.
 Where COVID has made a significant impact though is in the growing number of people inquiring about divorce, which is, regrettably, the result of protracted periods of lockdown.